 External Ids for RNF128 Gene

 The protein encoded by this gene is a type I transmembrane protein that localizes to the endocytic pathway.
 This protein contains a RING zinc-finger motif and has been shown to possess E3 ubiquitin ligase activity.
 Expression of this gene in retrovirally transduced T cell hybridoma significantly inhibits activation-induced IL2 and IL4 cytokine production.
 Induced expression of this gene was observed in anergic CD4(+) T cells, which suggested a role in the induction of anergic phenotype.
 Alternatively spliced transcript variants encoding distinct isoforms have been reported. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RNF128 Gene

 RNF128 (Ring Finger Protein 128, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
-An important paralog of this gene is RNF167.
+Diseases associated with RNF128 include Hartnup Disorder.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is RNF133.